This course is no longer available for credit on our site. Here are some similar courses you might be interested in:

 Robert W. Sadowski is a trial and appellate attorney specializing in qui tam cases.
 He is an experienced litigator, and has successfully prosecuted cases in many areas, including; elder care fraud, disability rights, wrongful termination cases, bankruptcy litigation, investment fraud, and tax fraud.

 Before going into private practice, Rob held the position of health care fraud coordinator in the United States Attorney’s Office for the Southern District of New York, where he was responsible for supervising all civil health care fraud prosecutions.
-He also supervised the investigation,
+He also supervised the investigation, litigation and settlement of fraud prosecutions under the False Claims Act.

-Prior to working for the United States Attorney,
+Prior to working for the United States Attorney, Rob, worked as an Internal Revenue Service trial attorney for four years.

 United States Attorney’s Office Attorney General’s John Marshall Award